Signs Your Basement Sump Pump Is Not Working

 What This Usually Means

-- Jammed or damaged impeller
+- Jammed impeller

 What Homeowners Often Notice